-There were also old, archaic and pagan elements present in harvest celebrations which are nowadays explained as traces of ancient rituals and sacrifices made to fertility deities.
-Among the rituals there were practices and habits e.g. connected with the last handful of uncut grain.
-It was left on the field for some time after the harvest to retain continuity of grain vegetation and fertility.
-It was reaped in a very solemn way by the best harvester and then passed over to the most efficient of woman harvesters.
+There were old pagan elements included in the celebrations, including traces of ancient rituals and sacrifices made to fertility deities.
+One of these ritual practices was connected with the last handful of uncut grain.
+It would be left on the field for some time after the harvest to retain continuity and fertility of future crops.
+Eventually it would be reaped in a very solemn manner by the finest harvester and passed over to the most efficient of the women for processing.

-As we can see, the Polish harvest festival habits are several centuries old and little has changed.
-It is still a festival of farmers’ work and at the same time it has also become a religious festival and thanksgiving to God and Blessed Virgin Mary for successful harvest and crops gathered.
-After 1980 parish harvest festival tradition was restored.
-Colourful processions with wreaths being placed in churches along with other crops of the soil are still organised.
-Farmers’ pilgrimages to the places of worship have become a new tradition.
+The festivals traditions are several centuries old and little has changed.
+It is still a celebration of the farmers’ work and at the same time it has also become a religious festival, a thanksgiving to God and the Blessed Virgin Mary for the successful harvest of the crops.

 The most popular is the pilgrimage to Jasna Góra in Częstochowa, the place of Holy Mary.
-It is the place of the most celebrated and the biggest Polish harvest festival and pilgrimage.
-Plenty of people and delegations of farmers from all over Poland participate in the celebration.
-Everybody is dressed in traditional costume, carrying beautiful wreaths and loaves of bread baked from the present harvest flour.
-Apart from its religious aspect, it is also a time for joy, for fun, dancing and singing, for eating and drinking.
+This has become the largest Polish harvest festival and pilgrimage.
+Thousands of people and delegations of farmers from all over Poland participate in the celebration.
+People dress in traditional costume, carrying beautiful wreaths and loaves of bread baked from the flour from the current harvest.
+Apart from its religious aspect, it is also a time for fun, singing, dancing, for eating and for drinking.
 It is still an important part of Polish folklore, bringing the past to the present and consolidating the old with the new and thriving in an atmosphere of optimism and joy.